abelljs/abell-website/README.md

 This will create a repository in your GitHub and will deploy it to the Netlify.

+## Write/Edit blogs
+The new repository will have a `content` folder in the root directory.
+You can edit blogs from there and you can create a new folder with `index.md` to create a new blog.

 ---

+For documentation on editing layout, check out README of [abelljs/abell](https://github.com/abelljs/abell) repository

 Thank you and do let us know what you think [Twitter @AbellLand](https://twitter.com/abellland)